CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 Expected result:

 - research-use-only draft reports are generated for qualified review; models and outputs are not clinically approved
-- only supported report-generating models are visible; the unavailable custom XREPORT checkpoint is shown through the provider status
+- exactly five pinned public report-generating models are visible in their own section; complete custom XREPORT checkpoints are shown separately and are never public downloads
 - first-use installation reports cloud assessment, download, verification, loading, generation, and activation without blocking the UI

 ## Validate a local model